 X-FM conducted C-QuAM stereo broadcast on July 23, 2012.
 Kenwood TS-140S shortwave receiver was modified by JFarley for AM stereo reception using his AM_ST decoder.
 This modification allowed reception for this X-FM underground test broadcast from Redhat using C-QuAM stereo technology!
 This unique "music to the power of X" broadcast signed on just after 02:00 UTC with test tones at various frequencies, then X-FM identification as "C-QuAM AM stereo test transmission" followed by The Cars "Moving in Stereo" song.
 Indeed, this is an appropriate song for this test!
 You can listen to this stereo broadcast here>> meduci AM STEREO SHORTWAVE TEST (20.2MB).

 There is some fading evident during the 43-meter single sideband shortwave test transmission.
 As expected, lack of stereo lock occurred during the very deep fades.
 From JFarley: "With the hardware decoder on a TS-140S, I have pilot about 50 percent of the time.
 Thought there was separation during The Cars piece when you got above S9.
 Kind of eerie listening and just getting a feel for this.
 It's noisy tonight with choppy fades.
 The meduci decoder in the TS-140S seems to lose pilot easily in a fade.
 I am in and out of lock with fading, and it is sometimes a pronounced difference, sometimes it is more subtle.
 But it is stereo!
 Reception here was around S8-S9, and that would have been enough to keep pilot lock here, I feel.
 Problem was the very choppy fades down to S5.
 I also noted some unlocking due to noise."

 You do not need to search high and low for a Kenwood TS-140S shortwave receiver.
-Our past customers have successfully combined Redsun RP2100 with very good results with our outboard AM_ST stereo C-QuAM decoder board.
+Our past customers have successfully combined Redsun RP2100 with our outboard AM_ST stereo C-QuAM decoder board with very good results.
 Redsun RP2100 is nearly identical to C.Crane CC Radio-SW model.
-Both models tune the entire shortwave radio bands, and have the necessary 455kHz I.F output, so you do not need to open the radio, in order to install our C-QuAM decoder board.
+Both models tune the entire shortwave radio bands, and have the necessary 455kHz I.F output, so you do not need to open the radio, in order to install our AM_ST model C-QuAM decoder board.